nickelnine37/words_with_friends_solver/README.md

 making sure that everything lines up straight.
 This will create a Board class with this as its config.
 Below this, you will find an instance of a Solver class.
-Feed this your current letters, for example 'djfpeys', and run the print_solutions method.
+Feed this your current letters, for example 'djfpeys', by editing the ```python 'my_letters' ``` variable and run the print_solutions method.
 This will output all possible plays in order of highest score.

+Currently there is no functionailty for blank tiles but hopefully I will be able to add this soon.
+Pull requests welcome!

 Enjoy and use responsibly! ;)